Schedule

 Aug 2

-Dublin StageEVENT TYPEPipe Band
+LOCATIONIrish Thunder StageEVENT TYPEPipe Band

 Columbus Police & Fire Pipes and Drums serve to honor active and retired police officers and firefighters for their service, as well as those who have lost their lives in the line of duty.
 The band members volunteer to participate in various community, civic, military and related functions at their own expense and with great sacrifice.
 Every member is either an active-duty or retired Columbus police officer or firefighter and proudly represents the Columbus Division of Police and the Columbus Division of Fire, as well as Central Ohio, through music.